MaksNazarov/Javacino/docs/DesignDocument.md

 * Decision: Javacino supports the pipe (|) operator for chaining commands.
 * Rationale: Pipes allow users to combine multiple commands, where the output of one command becomes the input of the next.
 This is a fundamental feature of Unix-like shells.

+4. Global vars support
+* Decision: ShellContext class is created to interact with both Parser and Executor
+* Rationale: global vars set() operation is a command, to be processed by Executor, and get() operation should be run before command call to decrease the risks of substitution being late.

+* Decision: global vars do not support pipes.
+* Rationale: doing so will seriously alter existing relationship b/w Parser and Executor.

 4. Testing Frameworks:
 * Decisions: use JUnit + Mockito.
 * Rationale: Familiarity, robust mocking capabilities for isolated testing.